Coombe Hill and Chequers trail

 Coombe Hill - At 260m (852 feet) above sea level, Coombe Hill is the highest viewpoint in the Chiltern Hills.
 It affords panoramic views over the Aylesbury Vale, and on a clear day you can see as far as the Cotswolds.
 The viewpoint is marked with a monument, erected in 1904, dedicated to the 148 men from Buckinghamshire who gave their lives in the South African War (1899 – 1902).

 At the Boer War Memorial, enjoy the excellent views of the Aylesbury Vale.
-A toposcope in front of the memorial will help you to identify distant landmarks.
-To continue, turn back, as if to retrace your steps, but instead follow an almost parallel path to the right of the trees and shrubs.
-Just after a bench and only 50m from the Memorial bear right again on a narrow path.
+On a clear day, you may be able to spot The National Trust’s Waddesdon Manor, some 15km away to the northwest.
+To continue, turn back, as if to retrace your steps, but instead follow an almost parallel path to the right of two footpath markers and a tree.
+Just after a bench, and only 50m from the Memorial, bear right again on a narrow path.
 This heads diagonally downhill across chalk grassland with Chequers straight ahead of you.
 Towards the end of this path, the grassland on your left is festooned with anthills.

 Chalk Grassland is one of Britain’s rarest habitats and a reason why Coombe Hill is designated as a Site of Special Scientific Interest.
 In the summer months you can expect to see over 40 different wild flower species and up to 15 different species of butterfly on these slopes.
 The site is grazed by cattle over the summer to keep the grass short and to allow the wildflowers to thrive.
 At this time, if you walk over the short, springy turf, you are likely to release the rich aromas of a Mediterranean kitchen, as the smells of thyme, marjoram and wild basil fill the air.
 The large bumps in the turf are homes to yellow meadow ants, and these ant hills themselves provide fantastic habitats for many of the wildflower species.
 Meadow ants construct these on south-facing slopes so that the eggs inside keep dry and warm.
 It is estimated that each anthill typically contains 10,000 ants and grows by one litre each year.